openSUSE/zypp-boot-plugin/README.md

 If needed the plugin creates the file */run/reboot-needed* which indicates for other applications, that a reboot is needed.

-There are diffenent boot levels which will be stored in the */run/reboot-needed* as an normal ASCII string:
+There are different boot levels which will be stored in the */run/reboot-needed* as an normal ASCII string:

 * **reboot** Hard reboot
 * **kexec** Booting a new kernel without initializing hardware and without using any bootloader like Grub2.
 * **soft-reboot** Soft reboot done by E.G. *systemctl soft-reboot*

-## Evaluting the needed Bootlevel
+## Evaluating the needed Boot-Level

 The plugin is getting a list of fresh installed/updated packages.
 The plugin checks for each package if a reboot is needed: